BeardedTinker/Home-Assistant_Config/custom_components/tuya_local/devices/README.md

 ```

+## Generic dps

+The following dps may be defined for any entity type.
+The names should be
+avoided for any extra attribute that is not for the listed purpose.

+- **available** (optional, string) a dp name that returns a boolean indicating
+whether the entity should show as available or not (even when it appears to be
+returning valid state).
+This may be used to disable entities that the device
+indicates it does not support, through a feature flag dp.
+This should only be
+used when the device is permanently indicating a missing feature, as HA may
+hide the entity if it is marked as unavailable early enough during startup.

 ## Entity types

 Entities have specific mappings of dp names to functions.
 Any unrecognized dp name is added to the entity as a read-only extra attribute, so can be observed and queried from HA, but if you need to be able to change it, you should split it into its own entity of an appropriate type (number, select, switch for example).